Informal Pre-complaint Counseling Process

 Do not talk with the Counselor without your representative, if you have one.

-What you did not mention to the EEO counselor may not be alleged later when you file a formal complaint.
+The allegations that you did not file with the EEO counselor may not be alleged later when you file a formal EEO complaint.

 29 C.F.R. §1614.105(g) states: "The Counselor shall not attempt in any way to restrain the aggrieved person from filing a complaint."
 Unfortunately, based on what my clients tell me, too many EEO counselors do "restrain the aggrieved person from filing a complaint."